Higgs transverse momentum with a jet veto: a double-differential resummation

 with $b_0 = 2 e^{-\gamma_E}$, to recast eq.~\eqref{eq:rad_NLL_0} as

 where $\as \equiv \as(\mur)$ (with $\mur$ being the renormalisation scale), $L=\ln(\mh b/b_0)$, and the $g_i$ functions are those used in the standard $\pt$ resummation~\cite{SuppMaterial}.

 The procedure that led to eq.~\eqref{eq:sigma-joint} can be used to extend the above result to higher logarithmic orders.
 The crucial observation is that, as already stressed, in impact-parameter space the measurement function for $\pt$ is entirely factorised, resulting in a phase factor $e^{i \vec{b}\cdot \vec{k}_t}$ for each emission $k$.
 This implies that the jet-veto constraint $\Theta(\ptv - \ptj)$ can be included by implementing the jet-veto resummation~\cite{Banfi:2012jm} at the level of the $b$-space integrand, namely directly in impact-parameter space.
-We now describe the derivation of the NNLL result.
+We note incidentally that this observation can be applied to the resummation of other pairs of observables for which the measurement function can be factorised.

+We now derive the NNLL result.
 Starting from eq.~\eqref{eq:sigma-joint}, the first step is to promote the $R_{\rm NLL}^\prime(k_{t}) $ function that appears in the radiator $S_{\rm NLL}$ to NNLL.
 The corresponding expression is given in refs.~\cite{Banfi:2012jm,Bizon:2017rah}, and leads to

 The above step assumes that the veto on the radiation is encoded in a phase-space constraint of the type~\eqref{eq:jet-veto}.
 While this approximation is correct at NLL, where the jet algorithm does not recombine the emissions with one another, it fails beyond this order.
-Specifically, at NNLL, at most two soft emissions can become close in angle, and therefore may get clustered into the same jet (whose momentum is defined according to the so-called $E$-scheme, where the four momenta of the constituents are added together).
+Specifically, up to NNLL, at most two soft emissions can become close in angle (three unordered soft emissions only contribute to N$^3$LL), and therefore may get clustered into the same jet (whose momentum is defined according to the so-called $E$-scheme, where the four momenta of the constituents are added together).
 The configurations in which the resulting cluster is the leading jet are not correctly described by the constraint in~\eqref{eq:jet-veto}.
 In order to account for this effect, one has to include a {\it clustering} correction~\cite{Banfi:2012jm} in impact parameter space, that reads

 where $\vec{k}_{t,ab} = \vec{k}_{t,a} + \vec{k}_{t,b}$ and $k_{t,ab}$ is its magnitude.
 The constraint $ J_{ab}(R)= \Theta\left(R^2-\Delta\eta_{ab}^2 - \Delta\phi_{ab}^2 \right)$ restricts the phase space to the region where the recombination between the two emissions takes place.
 Here $R$ is the jet radius and $\Delta \eta_{ab}$ and $\Delta\phi_{ab}$ are the pseudo-rapidity and azimuthal separation between the two emissions, respectively.
 We observe that eq.~\eqref{eq:clust_def} differs from the corresponding clustering correction for the standard jet-veto resummation~\cite{Banfi:2012jm} by the factor $e^{i\vec{b}\cdot \vec{k}_{t,ab} }$, which accounts for the $\pt$ constraint in impact-parameter space.